 Some very useful objects, including counters, snapshots and max registers, have strongly linearizable implementations for a bounded number of invocations, which are also \emph{lock-free}.
 To show that they do not have \emph{wait-free} strongly linearizable implementations for an unbounded number of operations, we define the \emph{long-lived} contest object.
 In this object, competitor processes can participate any number of times in the competition, and the referee must return an integer $x$ such that every competitor has participated \emph{no more} than $x$ times so far.
+Again, this information is known only by the referee.
 The long-lived contest object has a wait-free decisively linearizable implementation from reads and writes (Theorem~\ref{thm:ll-contest-from-read-write}).

-We prove that there is no wait-free strongly linearizable implementation of a long-lived contest object using only reads and writes, for $n \geq 3$ (Theorem~\ref{thm:no ll contest from read write}).
-We extend this result also to implementations using $w$-window registers and test\&set objects, for $n \geq 4$ and $3w \leq n$ (Theorem~\ref{thm:ll-contest-from-window-ts}).
-Since a either a counter or a snapshot or a max register or a fetch\&increment or a fetch\&add can be used in a wait-free strongly linearizable implementation of a contest object, this also means there are no waif-free strongly linearizable implementations of these objects from the same primitives (Corollary~\ref{cor:no wf sl counter from rw} and Corollary~\ref{cor:no wf sl counter from window}).
+Using a group valency argument~\cite{DenysyukW2015}, we prove that there is no wait-free strongly linearizable implementation of a long-lived contest object from reads and writes only, for $n \geq 3$ (Theorem~\ref{thm:no ll contest from read write}).
+We extend this result also to implementations from $w$-window registers and test\&set objects, for $n \geq 4$ and $3w \leq n$ (Theorem~\ref{thm:ll-contest-from-window-ts}).
+Since either a counter or a snapshot or a max register or a fetch\&increment or a fetch\&add can be used in a wait-free strongly linearizable implementation of a contest object, this also means there are no wait-free strongly linearizable implementations of these objects from the same primitives (Corollary~\ref{cor:no wf sl counter from rw} and Corollary~\ref{cor:no wf sl counter from window}).

 \paragraph*{Additional related work}